haxerr9/17mj-Framework/README.md

 - download <FILE NAME>   : Download a file from remote directory
 - screenshot             : Take screenshot

+- And All The Other Commands That Can Be Run In The CMD / Terminal

 # To Give Ideas / Report Bugs:

 Discord: https://discord.gg/uDWMSah6As